 On April 3, 2014, a spokesperson for New York City's jail system announced that the warden of the mental health unit had been demoted over the incident.
 Two corrections officer were placed on thirty-day suspensions for not "following basic procedures."

 The arresting officer booked Mr. Murdough into Rikers Island, the nation's second largest jail system.
-At any given time, Rikers Island is the temporary home of 1,200 prisoners, almost half of whom are mentally ill.
-At his arraignment, the judge assigned Murdough an attorney from the public defender office, and set his bail at a prohibitive $2,500.
+At any given time Rikers Island is the temporary home of 1,200 prisoners, almost half of whom are mentally ill.
+At his arraignment the judge assigned Murdough an attorney from the public defender office and set his bail at a prohibitive $2,500.

 On February 14, 2014, a week into his incarceration, jail officials transferred Murdough to the Anna M. Kross Center, the jail system's massive mental health unit.
 They placed him into a 6-by-10 foot cinderblock cell at 10:30 that night.
 Pursuant to jail policy pertaining to prisoners in the mental observation unit, corrections officers were supposed to check on Murdough every fifteen minutes.

 At 2:30 the next morning, four hours after Murdough's transfer to the mental health unit, a corrections officer discovered Murdough dead on his cot.
 The first thing the guard noticed was the intense heat coming out of the cell.
-The temperature in the enclosure had risen to well about 100 degrees due to an heating system malfunction.
+The temperature in the enclosure had risen to well about 100 degrees due to a heating system malfunction.

 While the forensic pathologist with the New York City's Medical Examiner's Office was unable to articulate the exact cause of death without more testing, initial indicators pointed toward extreme dehydration otherwise know as heat stroke.
 Since psychotropic medications can impair the body's ability to cool itself by sweating, Murdough's prescription regime may have been a contributing factor to his death.